Asmita72941/reelmind/README.md

 - Fetch Data for Trailer Video
 - Update Store with Trailer Video
 - Create Custom Hooks for Movie Trailer
+- Embedded the YouTube video and make it autoplay and mute
+- Tailwind Classes to make MainContainer look awesome

 # Features